code0nwheels/Dwellpy/docs/README.md

 ### Advanced Settings

 **Window Transparency**: Make toolbar see-through when not in use
+**Visible Clicks**: Show animated circles when clicks are performed (helpful for confirming actions)
 **Scroll Widget**: Adjust speed, positioning, and opacity
 **Auto-Start**: Launch active by default